IEEE/ACM International Symposium on Microarchitecture

 EPI's partner Kalray is attending and its CEO, Eric Baissus, will give an invited talk.

-The International Conference for High Performance Computing, Networking, Storage, and Analysis will be held from November 15–20, 2020, at the Atlanta Convention Center.
-EPI team is looking forward to meeting the HPC community in Atlanta, showcasing the latest EPI developments.
+The International Conference for High Performance Computing, Networking, Storage, and Analysis will be held from November 15–20, 2020, in a virtual setting.
+EPI team will host its virtual booth together with other European exascale projects and we are looking forward to showcasing our latest developments there.

 IEEE Sensors France Chapter workshop